OctopusDeploy/blog/blog/2018-02/kubernetes-rfc/index.md

 | `foo`        | `#{Foo}`              | Top-level property `foo` would be substituted with the value of #{Foo}|
 | `foo::bar`   | `#{AnotherVariable}`  | Nested property `foo.bar` would be substituted|

-As mentioned, we would definitely implement option #1.
+As mentioned, we would definitely implement option #1 (and if you didn't have any Octopus variable placeholders in your template, then it would simply do nothing).
 But if you would prefer other methods of supplying variables (including any not mentioned above) then please leave a comment.

 ## kubectl Script Step